Gerald FitzGibbon (judge, born 1837): Background and early career

 He was the elder of the two sons of Gerald FitzGibbon, QC, Master in Chancery (1793-1882), and his wife Ellen Patterson (died 1885), daughter of John Patterson of Belfast; his younger brother Henry (died 1912) was a distinguished doctor.
 The younger Gerald was educated at Trinity College Dublin, where he was elected a Scholar.
 He retained deep feelings of affection and loyalty towards Trinity College throughout his life, and gave evidence on its behalf before a Royal Commission in 1906.

 He entered Lincoln's Inn in 1857.
 He was called to the Irish Bar in 1860 and to the English Bar the following year.
 He went on the Munster Circuit, where he quickly acquired a large practice.
 He was a fine lawyer and an eloquent public speaker.
 Maurice Healy recalled his "beautiful voice", which was sometimes compared to that of the great Russian singer Feodor Chaliapin: this, combined with a certain natural acting ability, made his arguments extraordinarily persuasive.

 His courtroom victories included the libel action O'Keeffe v Cardinal Cullen, an unprecedented legal victory by a Catholic priest against Cardinal Paul Cullen (although the verdict was reversed on appeal).

-Another triumph was in the disputed will case of Bagot v Bagot, where he appeared for Mrs. Alice Bagot (ne Verner), daughter of Sir William Verner, 2nd Baronet and Mary Pakenham, and widow of Christopher Nevile Bagot, of Aughrane Castle, Justice of the Peace for County Galway.
+Another triumph was in the disputed will case of Bagot v Bagot, where he appeared for Mrs. Alice Bagot (née Verner), daughter of Sir William Verner, 2nd Baronet and Mary Pakenham, and widow of Christopher Nevile Bagot, of Aughrane Castle, Justice of the Peace for County Galway.
 Her husband had denied paternity of her son, William, and disinherited him in favour of Christopher's brother John.
 Fitzgibbon's eloquence, in the teeth of formidable medical evidence on the paternity issue produced by John Bagot, who was the beneficiary under his brother's will, persuaded the jury that Christopher Bagot was under a temporary mental delusion when he wrote his will, and that the child was his.

 Having initially declined to take silk in 1868, he became Queen's Counsel in 1872.
 He was a Bencher of the King's Inns, and his portrait hangs in the Dining Hall there.

 In 1876 he became Law Adviser to the Lord Lieutenant of Ireland, and the following year he became Solicitor General for Ireland.